 Finally, the jury is still out as to whether AVs will encourage or discourage sprawl.
 As much as the last decade has seen a huge influx of people settling inside city cores, the fact that AVs can make commutes easier, productive, and more enjoyable could lead to people being more willing to live outside city limits.

 Throughout this series on the Future of Transportation, we covered a wide range of issues and scenarios where AVs transform society in weird and profound ways.
-There are a few interesting points that almost got left out, but instead we decided to add them here before wrapping things up:
+There are a few interesting points that almost got left out, but instead, we decided to add them here before wrapping things up:

 The end of speeding tickets.
 Since AVs will be programmed to obey road rules and speed limits perfectly, the amount of speeding tickets highway patrol cops hand out will drop considerably.
-While this might lead to a reduction in traffic cop numbers, more concerning will be the heavy drop in revenues funnelled into local governments—many small towns and police departments depend on speeding ticket revenue as a sizeable portion of their operating budget.
+While this might lead to a reduction in traffic cop numbers, more concerning will be the heavy drop in revenues funneled into local governments—many small towns and police departments depend on speeding ticket revenue as a sizeable portion of their operating budget.